gamertjb/MFC/docs/documentation/case.md

 - `nBubs_glb` Total number of bubbles.
 Their initial conditions need to be specified in the ./input/lag_bubbles.dat file.
 See the example cases for additional information.
 - `bubble_inlet` When true, bubbles from `lag_bubbles.dat` are periodically injected at the bottom boundary, creating a continuous stream.
 Bubbles that reach the top boundary simply exit the domain.
 - `bubble_inlet_period` Time interval between consecutive bubble injections when `bubble_inlet` is enabled.
+- During smearing, the bubble void fraction is written to `alpha(2)` so it can be tracked against the ambient fluid.

 - `solver_approach` Specifies the Euler-Lagrange coupling method: [1] enables a one-way coupling approach, where the bubbles do not influence the Eulerian field.
 [2] activates the two-way coupling approach based on [Maeda and Colonius (2018)](references.md), where the effect of the bubbles is added in the Eulerian field as source terms.